TechSlinger/multi-agent-content-creation-with-agno/README.md

 4. Generate a new API key
 5. Copy and paste it into your `.env` file

-### 5. VS Code Setup

-1. Open VS Code in your project directory
-2. Install the **Python extension** if not already installed
-3. Select your conda environment:
-   - Press `Ctrl + Shift + P`
-   - Type "Python: Select Interpreter"
-   - Choose the `agno-content` environment

 ## 📁 Project Structure

 ```